Lemons, Lavender, & Laundry

 … or perhaps you saw this lint box made from a cereal box…

-Think of how many boxes enter your home each year: shoe boxes, diaper boxes, cereal boxes, delivery boxes; the list goes on and on… Instead of tossing them in the recycle bin, why not try some of these ideas?
+Think of how many boxes enter your home each year: shoe boxes, diaper boxes, cereal boxes, delivery boxes; the list goes on and on… Instead of tossing them in the recycle bin, why not try some of these free organization ideas?

 Cereal Box Drawer Dividers via i Heart Organizing

-Tin Can Office Organization via Erin Spain
+Free Office Organization Using Tin Cans via Erin Spain

 Fridge Command Center with Spice Containers via The Paper Mama